geoffmeyers/fanblaster/README.md

 requires that you have a copy of nvapi.dll somewhere on your machine (which will be the case for everyone with one of these gpus, i imagine)

+fanblaster.ico generated from: http://www.iconsdb.com/white-icons/fan-icon.html which requires me to link to https://icons8.com/ per the license

 built on windows with mingw:

 > windres fanblaster.rc -O coff -o fanblaster.res

 > g++ fanblaster.cc fanblaster.res -o fanblaster.exe -lwinmm -static-libgcc -static-libstdc++

-example usage to alarm if temp goes above 65C:
+example usage to alarm if temp goes above 65C and to set the fan to 90%:

-> fanblaster.exe 65
+> fanblaster.exe -a 65 -s 90